 ABI selected nine critical metrics to assess different aspects of the technical pipeline.
 Six metrics break out the representation of women technologists, and three other metrics assess career progression through recruitment, retention and advancement.
 Companies submit data on their technical workforce for each metric during two 12-month periods as specified in the Top Companies instructions.

 The current year metrics show participant’s representation of women across career levels.
 We use the prior year data to calculate year-over-year percentage change to evaluate the trend in these areas.
-ABI collects three additional data points for validation and comparison, but we do not score these metrics.

 For further details, please review the Top Companies Methods.